authorjapps/zerocode/README.md

 Zerocode
 ====
-A simple and light weight automation testing lib for api end points with payload and assertions as JSON.
+A simple and light weight automation testing lib for api end points using tiny declarative JSON steps.

 > The purpose of Zerocode lib is to make your API tests easy to **write**, easy to **change**, easy to **share**.